NoriSte/reactjsday-2019-testing-course/book/testing-rules.md

 - you must write the test as soon as you write the code.
 Writing the test some days after the code is useless, you have forgotten half of the choices you made (choices that you need to test)

+- a test fails is a good thing, really!
+Because it's preventing a regression!
+The important thing is that...

-- the tests must not fail for nothing.
+- ... the tests must not fail for nothing.
 False negative tests are the worst ones, you do not why they fail and you stop trusting them

 - obviously, the opposite is important too: the tests must fail if the app does not work, otherwise what are they testing?